 - Buddha's third eye - Located just above and between his eyebrows, the large round third eye is known as urna.
 This is another version of the Reclining Buddha.
 The urna symbolizes the radiation of Buddha's wisdom and his power to illuminate the entire world with a beam of light emitted from the third eye.

 - A front view of Buddha's face - The peaceful eyes and smiling lips of this Buddha make a wall panel a magnificent focal point of any room.
-An exquisite variation of this style panel is a beautifully hand carved gold Buddha face on a gold highlighted leaf shaped teak pane mounted on a stand.

 - Wall panels depicting Buddha in the various stting or standing mudra positions include: